 Our notes: If using the USGS Squaw Creek quad, the road up to the trailhead does not show as a road - only as a "pack trail."
 The White River National Forest map does show the road.
 At the cemetery mentioned above, there is a large open field just above the river that many seem to use for at-large camping.
 Camping is no longer allowed there.
 There are no facilities here.
 The initial climb up FR1695 (aka FR68) is the worst part of this drive.
 On our previous visit here in 2011, there were enormous, potholes which could be muddy after recent rains.
 This is where the high clearance is most useful.
-If you get past these, the road then switchbacks and climbs steadily across an open meadow hillside before switchbacking again to the south.
-This section is a little rocky but otherwise okay.
+If you get past these, the road then switchbacks and climbs steadily across an open meadow hillside before switch-backing again to the south.
+This section is a little rocky and very steep but otherwise okay.
 The road then heads into a dry drainage and winds through beetle-kill forest to the trailhead, which is a small, undeveloped parking area in the midst of some aspen trees.
 The remainder of this drive is not too rough.
 There are a couple at-large campsites shortly before the trailhead.
 Earlier in the season, if no one has gone in with chainsaw, you may find the road blocked by deadfall.
-Be prepared to walk to the 2.4 miles from the cemetery parking area. we visited here again in 2020, the road at the beginning was in better shape than previously encountered.
+Be prepared to walk to the 2.4 miles from the cemetery parking area.
+We visited here again in 2020, the road at the beginning was in better shape than previously encountered.
 Many more beetle-killed trees have been cut down so it is more open to the trailhead.
-There is a fork in this road about a half mile before reaching the trailhead.
-Stay left at that fork.